Vitiligo is a chronic disease of depigmented white macules and patches resulting from destroying melanocytes in the affected skin.

 - Avoid using tanning beds or sun lamps.
 These aren’t safe alternatives to the sun.
-These, too, can burn your skin that has lost pigment and can worsen vitiligo.
+However, these, too, can burn your skin that has lost pigment and can worsen vitiligo.

 - Support your immune system with a healthy lifestyle.
-Vitiligo is an autoimmune disease which means that the immune system is attacking healthy cells.
-Doctors recommend you reduce stress and eat a nutritious diet to support your immune system.
-Stress can cause new vitiligo patches to appear.
+Vitiligo is an autoimmune disease, which means the immune system attacks healthy cells.
+Therefore, doctors recommend you reduce stress and eat a nutritious diet to support your immune system.
+Additionally, stress can cause new vitiligo patches to appear.
 Some practical ways to reduce stress include deep breathing, meditation, and exercise.

 It may cause the following: